Adjusting Your Diet to Treat Acne

 The caffeine makes the skin more sensitive to a chemical called substance P. Substance P is a pain transmitter.
 Your body makes more of it when you are under stress, but also when you are hungry.
 If you fill your hunger with a sugar-sweetened caffeinated soft drink, your body just keeps making more substance P so you want more soda.

 Diet soft drinks are not a whole lot better.
-Too many diet drinks interferes with digestion, and with the action of healthy bacteria in the colon that help reduce inflammation in the skin.
+Too many diet drinks interfere with digestion and the action of healthy bacteria3 in the colon that help reduce inflammation in the skin.
 The effect of all kinds of soft drinks on the skin is worse under conditions of stress.

 Fats Have a Place in an Acne Diet

 Fats, on the other hand, are not always bad for acne.
 Medical researchers in the Netherlands recruited4 302 volunteers to have their faces measured with a device called a sebum meter.
 The volunteers also gave blood samples for measurement of common nutrients.